-Free shipping within the United States on orders over $50*
+Free shipping on orders over $50* within the contiguous United States.

 Students, educators, and other aspiring inventors can dive into the world of subsea technology with this exciting resource.
 This book encourages bright, young minds to consider a career in the world of underwater robotics by providing all the information needed to design and build underwater vehicles.

 Chapters 1-3 provide an introduction to underwater vehicles (past and present day), the physical challenges of working under water and the considerations for designing and building underwater vehicles (particularly ROVs).